 By Matias Herranz

-While collaborating with several projects, I noticed issues when generating and setting up the public keys as well as configuring the access to GIT repositories.
-These usually gives people a bit of a harsh time.
+While collaborating with others on several projects, I noticed there were a variety of issues that arose when generating and setting up the public keys, as well as issues with configuring the access to GIT repositories.
+These issues usually give people a bit of a tough time.

 By Miguel Balparda, Magento Developer at Santex

 Today I will be developing some concepts and ideas regarding the architecture of Magento and its components.

 On occasion everyone takes the skill of producing and delivering superior code for granted.
 With that said, after many internal discussions we at Santex have come up with a quick list of items to support in everyone’s success in the matter.